rjkrishna29/CalX_apk/README.md

 ## **Usage**
 ### 1. Performing Arithmatic Operation
 - To perform addition, enter the first number, press the + button, then enter the second number and press = to see the result.
 - Subtraction, multiplication, and division follow a similar process using −, ×, and ÷ respectively.
 - Percentage operation can be performed after any digit
 - ( and ) also can be used to for calculation
 - To clear all AC button is there
 - There is a backspace button in the screen
 - Copy button to copy the result
 - The input and result also can be copied by long click
 ### 2. More Action Button
       There is a widget button for more actions.
 There are multiple other operations
 ### 3. Number Conversion

-Development

-    If applicable, provide information about the development of the app.
-    Include technologies used, programming languages, frameworks, etc.

-Support

-    Provide information on how users can get support if they encounter issues.
-    Include contact information or links to support channels.

-Contributing

-    If you allow contributions from other developers, explain how they can contribute.

-License

-    Specify the licensing terms of your app.

-Acknowledgments

-    Acknowledge any individuals or organizations that contributed to the development of the app.

-Additional Information

-    Any other relevant information about your calculator app.
+- It comes under more action page
+- User can click on Bin(Binary), Dec(decimal), Oct(Octal), Hex(Hexadecimal) to enter number in that type
+- Click equal button to get the converted values
+- A Sign button is there (+/-)
+- Copy button to copy the value in each in number system type
+### 4. Length an Area Conversion
+- Choose the appropriate unit.
+- Copy button to copy the input and output togeather
+- User can copy by clicking on the text

+## **Development**
+    I have used android studio to build this app.
+And used java for the backend.